dd-japan/ctf-infra/README.md

 ![CTFd_Google_Cloud](https://github.com/user-attachments/assets/836883dd-8279-4c0a-ba04-b826bbee67ec)

 ## Datadog Employees
-If you are using Datadog Sandbox project, we have guard rails.
+If you are using Datadog Sandbox project, we have a guardrail(Domain restricted sharing).

-As a workaround, add a tag that adapts to the guardrail's exclusion rules: `external-access:allowed` in the case of Cloud Run
+As a workaround, add a tag that adapts to the guardrail's exclusion rules: `external-access:allowed` in the case of Allowing unauthenticated Cloud Run invocations.